maccorzo/Queue-Number-System/README.md

 - React
 - Stylus for css
-- Firebase back end (hosting and database)
+- Firebase backend (hosting and database)